 Some dogs simply love to chew on rawhide treats, chews and bones and with precaution, you can still give them what they want.
 The most important factor to consider is to check the country of origin and read the quality and safety certifications.
 If they are nowhere to be found, alarm bells should be ringing in your head.

-The size and shape of the rawhide is fairly important too in order to prevent any blockages or choking.
-The long rawhide strips without any easy to tear off sections are best and of course, choose one that suits the size of your dog.
+The size and shape of the rawhide are fairly important too in order to prevent any blockages or choking.
+The long rawhide strips without any easy to tear off sections are the best.
+You can choose one that suits the size of your dog.